Have you ever wondered what foods you can and cannot dehydrate? Here’s a practical list from Mom with a PREP.

 Mushrooms – If you care about having light colored mushrooms as your final product, make sure your mushrooms are dry before dehydrating them.
 I rinse my mushrooms in water to remove residual growing medium from them, and they tend to be dark upon dehydrating, but we’re okay with that because most of our dehydrated mushrooms end up within a dish or as a mushroom powder, so we don’t care that the final product isn’t a lighter color.

 Blueberries – While many might poke holes in all of the blueberries on their trays, Angela @ Foodstorageandsurvival.com has a better method to dehydrate blueberries without poking every.single.blueberry.

-Low-acid fruits and vegetables – some common knowledge says that these foods should be steamed before dehydrating.
+Low-acid fruits and vegetables – some common knowledge says that these foods should be steamed or blanched before dehydrating.
 Because honestly…do you want a raw, dehydrated beet?
 I think not.
 Check out the full list from Dehydrate2Store.

 This list is huge and is completely up to your comfort and taste level.
 I’ve not met many things that I wouldn’t dehydrate.

 Check this post for all of the ways to dehydrate over 101+ things!